 Element of ompensation Purpose 1.
 Base Salary Our base salaries are designed to provide a competitive component of the total compensation package that will attract, retain and motivate high-performing executives.
-Adjustments to base salary are made periodically to recognize competitive changes and personal performance.
+Adjustments to base salary are made periodically to recognize competitive changes, personal performance or change in position or responsibilities.
 2. Annual Bonus Plan Our Annual Bonus Plan ("ABP") awards are designed to reinforce our pay-for-performance culture and align incentive compensation with our short-term business strategies by making an executive's entire ABP award variable and based on Company, business unit and/or individual performance.
 3. Performance Contingent Shares Performance Contingent Shares ("PCS") are granted annually, and the number of PCS granted is based on the grant recipient's position within the Company.
-PCS awards are payable in Company common stock and payouts occur if we achieve the cumulative adjusted operating revenue growth rate, return on equity and relative return on equity measures all over a three-year period.
+PCS awards are payable in Company common stock and payouts occur if we achieve the cumulative operating return on certain measures over a three-year period.
 4. Stock Appreciation Rights Stock Appreciation Rights ("SARs") are granted annually, and the number of SARs granted is based on the grant recipient's position within the Company.
 The vesting schedule for SARs grants is four years, 25% of which vests at the end of each of year.
 Upon vesting, SARs are settled in the equivalent value of unrestricted shares of common stock.
+Canadian executives receive net-settled stock options ("NSOs") in lieu of SARs to alleviate certain negative tax consequences for those individuals.
+SARs and NSOs are collectively referred to as "SARs."
 5. Retirement and Pension Benefits Our retirement and pension benefits are designed to provide a competitive level of post-employment income as part of a total rewards package that permits us to attract and retain key members of our management.

-See "Five Elements of Compensation" (page 27) for additional information.
+See "Five Elements of Compensation" (page 29) for additional information.